Landmarkism: James R. Graves

 The majority of the gathered Baptists resolved these questions by non-recognition of non-Baptist congregations, and then published their findings as the "Cotton Grove Resolutions".
 The "Cotton Grove Resolutions" essentially comprise the organizational document of the Landmark Baptist movement.

-James Madison Pendleton
+James M. Pendleton

-James Madison Pendleton was a Baptist pastor from Kentucky whose article An Old Landmark Re-Set, a treatise against pulpit affiliation with non-Baptist ministers, gave the movement its name.
+James M. Pendleton was a Baptist pastor from Kentucky whose article An Old Landmark Re-Set, a treatise against pulpit affiliation with non-Baptist ministers, gave the movement its name.
 His Church Manual was also influential in perpetuating Landmark Baptist ecclesiology.
 Although Pendleton was the only native Southerner in the Landmark Triumvirate, he was in favor of emancipation and opposed secession.
 As a result, his influence among Southern Baptists declined precipitously in the days leading up to the American Civil War and he took a pastorate in Pennsylvania during the war.

-Amos Cooper Dayton
+Amos C. Dayton

-Amos Cooper Dayton's major contribution to Landmarkism was the novel Theodosia Ernest (1857), which expressed religious issues and was first published in The Tennessee Baptist.
+Amos C. Dayton's major contribution to Landmarkism was the novel Theodosia Ernest (1857), which expressed religious issues and was first published in The Tennessee Baptist.